Malek74/Malek74/README.md

-# Hello, I'm Malek Mohammed 👋
+# Hello, I'm Malek Ali 👋

 Welcome to my GitHub profile!
 I'm a Software Testing Associate with a strong passion for automation and quality assurance.
 I am pursuing  a Bachelor’s degree in Computer Engineering from the German University in Cairo.